ositaka/design-code-tips-v2/src/pages/code/2022-03-05-how-to-speed-up-wordpress-websites.md

 ---
 templateKey: code-post
-title: How to speed up WordPress websites
+title: 'How to speed up WordPress websites'
-date: 2022-03-05 10:22
+date: 2022-03-05T19:28:37.629Z
 featuredpost: false
 featuredimage: /assets/wordpress.png
-description: Please have in mind this video is just explaining a "core concept" to speed up WordPress websites.
-Your website will not be drastically faster just because you activate X, Y or Z plugin.
+description: 'Please have in mind this video is just explaining a "core concept" to speed up WordPress websites.
+Your website will not be drastically faster just because you activate X, Y or Z plugin.'
 tags:
   - Performance
   - Web Development